 But, after the confetti has been swept up from the engagement party, work product must still be produced, which requires managing the people who produce the product.
 Even theoretically “manager-less” enterprises are grappling with how to handle raises and promotions.

-But, what about the middle tier?
-What about the talented passive/aggressive disrupter, the self-proclaimed genius, and the president’s club a-hole who happens to bring in the bulk of the revenue?
+What about the middle tier, though?
+What about the able passive/aggressive disruptor, the egotistical genius, and the president’s club scumbag who also happens to be the main source of income?

 It’s Easy for Hiring Managers to Hide